K. Bhagyaraj: Early years (1977–1979)

-Beginning his career as an assistant to directors G. Ramakrishnan and Bharathiraja, Bhagyaraj became recognised for his scriptwriting talent.
-He first appeared as a junior artist playing small supporting roles with screen-space of not more than three minutes in films such as 16 Vayathinile (1977) and later appeared similarly in Sigappu Rojakkal (1978).
+Beginning his career as an assistant to directors G. Ramakrishnan on the film Ezhai Panakkaran, which came to a halt after two days.
+Thereafter, he went on to work with Bharathiraja, Bhagyaraj became recognised for his scriptwriting talent.
+He first appeared as a junior artist playing small roles with in films such as 16 Vayathinile (1977) and later appeared similarly in Sigappu Rojakkal (1978).
 He was assistant director to Bharathiraja in two films – 16 Vayathinile and Kizhakke Pogum Rail.
 Among his early work was writing the script for Bharathiraja's films Kizhake Pogum Rail (1978) and Tik Tik Tik (1981), and writing dialogues for Sigappu Rojakkal.
 He made his directorial début with Suvarilladha Chiththirangal in 1979 and also his debut as the leading man in Puthiya Vaarpugal, directed by Bharathiraja.
 He received the Tamil Nadu State Film Award for Best Dialogue Writer in Puthiya Vaarpugal (1979).
-He wrote dialogues and screenplay and acted in Kanni Paruvathile (1979).
+He wrote dialogues and screenplays and acted in Kanni Paruvathile (1979).